ralsina/OGATTT/README.md

 * Just an arduino with a bunch of buttons and an screen which you can use for whatever you want to do with an arduino (although you will have very few free pins)

+## Current Status

+**This is a toy**.
+Currently the software works well enough as a dumb terminal (REALLY dumb) that you can login using busybox as a getty.

+Haven't started building the keyboard prototype yet, so I am using an old project for it in the meantime (I have just 5 keys ;-)

+So, there is no way for anyone else to test this since I have not documented the wiring or anything else (you could figure it out from the Fritzing file in the repo) but it **does** work, as the video shows.